There are countless ways that you can help protect the last wild lands in western North America.

 FEATURED NEWS ALERT

-The Arctic National Wildlife Refuge is a place of enormous ecological importance, sacred to the Gwich’in and Inupiat peoples, and where birds from all 50 states some to breed each year.
-It needs PERMANENT PROTECTION.
+The American Arctic is home to the Gwich’in and Inupiat peoples, it’s a place of enormous ecological importance, where birds from all 50 states some to breed each year.

 Learn how to take action today through the Protect the Arctic campaign.